List of Hollyoaks characters introduced in 2021: Lizzie Chen-Williams

-Best described Lizzie as "the epitome of bubbly" and said that she "brings a really good energy into the room… unless you annoy her or upset her".
+Best described Lizzie as "the epitome of bubbly" and said that she "brings a really good energy into the room... unless you annoy her or upset her".
 When asked if her character has any secrets, Best opined that Lizzie is a fairly open character, but hinted that she has some underlying insecurities which viewers would see when she argues with Serena.
 Lizzie's debut formed part of the introduction of the Chen-Williams, a new family on Hollyoaks.
 On being introduced as part of the family, Best said that she felt lucky to be involved, especially due to the Chen-Williams being the first East Asian family on a soap opera.
 Speaking more about Lizzie's initial connection with Sid, the actress said that she likes Sid a lot due to seeing the real him.
 Lizzie is also initially unaware that Sid and her stepsister have shared a kiss.
 On it eventually being revealed to Lizzie, Best said that it would hit her "like a ton of bricks" due to not expecting it at all.
 However, she noted that despite her feelings for Sid, Lizzie would step aside and support Serena and Sid if they decided to pursue a romantic relationship.
 When the truth emerges, Sid affirms that he wants to continue his relationship with Lizzie.
 Best said that she likes Sid and Lizzie together due to their contrasting personalities, with Sid's moodiness and her own character being a "breath of fresh air".
 They both get jobs at The Dog in the Pond public house, which for Lizzie allows her to be creative and have fun.
 On the eventuality of more drama hitting her relationship with Sid, Best said that Lizzie would not enjoy the drama but would take it on due to being a "force to be reckoned with".

 Mason Chen-Williams

-Mason Chen-Williams, played by Frank Kauer, made his first appearance on 23 December 2021.
+Mason Chen-Williams, played by Frank Kauer, made his first appearance on 23 December 2021 and his last appearance on 8 May 2024.
 His casting on Hollyoaks was announced on 18 December 2021, where he was revealed to be a member of the Chen-Williams, a new family on Hollyoaks and the first East Asian family on a soap opera.
 He is the youngest child of Dave (Dominic Power) and Honour (Vera Chok).
 He was described by producers as a "gentle soul whose attempts to fit in with the cool kids can often be misconstrued by other students".
 He was also described someone who is quieter than other boys his age that tends to overcompensate whilst attempting to be cool.
+An official Hollyoaks video highlighting the Chen-Williams family called Mason "The Magical Little Brother".

+Mason made a previously unannounced departure on 8 May 2024, following the death of his sister Lizzie.